169th Infantry Regiment (United States): Early history

-The 169th Infantry Regiment traces its heritage back to when militia units in Hartford County, Connecticut organized into the Regiment of Hartford County in 1672.
-The militia regiment did much to keep the peace with the nearby Pequot Indians, and on 11 October 1739, the militia was organized into the First Connecticut Regiment, the officially recognized birthday of the 169th Infantry.
+The 169th Infantry Regiment traces its heritage back to the English train bands organized in the settlements of Windsor, Hartford and Wethersfield from 1633 to 1636.
+These militia units mobilized and deployed during the Pequot War of 1636 to 1638.
+It also operated against the Dutch in the Hartford Area.
+The Hartford County, Connecticut, train bands were later organized into the Regiment of Hartford County in 1672 and would deploy during King Philip's War in 1675 to 1676.
+The regiment was the security bulwark of the Connecticut colony in North Central Connecticut with further deployments throughout the colonial period such as the deployment north to Deerfield in Massachusetts in 1704.
+On 11 October 1739 by an act of the Connecticut Assembly the regiment was organized into the First Connecticut Regiment.
+This is the date the U.S. Army recognizes as the organization date of the 169th Infantry.
 During the French and Indian War, the 1st Connecticut was called up on 7–8 August 1757 for a period of two weeks to man fortifications.
 Volunteers from Hartford, Simsbury, and Windsor were enlisted, and it is unknown whether these militiamen saw action in combat.
+However, Connecticut field regiments raised in several wars during this period to include the French and Indian War (Seven Years War) drew many of their soldiers from the militia regiments and some of the operations participated in by these soldiers were significant such as the siege of Quebec in two different wars and operations around Louisbourg in the Seven Years War.

 American Revolutionary War

 In the summer of 1776, General George Washington called upon the state militias to meet the British Empire's suspected attack on New York.
 The 1st Regiment of the Connecticut militia responded, and they reported for duty on 11 August 1776.
 The militia troops were hastily assembled, poorly armed, meagerly paid, thus discipline and morale was low.
 On 15 September 1776, they were attacked by the British Army and retreated in the face of superior firepower.
 The 1st Connecticut militia was ordered to reinforce General Horatio Gates at Saratoga in the fall of 1777 and served under the command of General Enoch Poor.
 The Connecticuters fought heavily at the Battle of Freeman's Farm on 19 September 1777, and at the Battle of Bemis Heights on 7 October.
-At Bemis Heights, they lost more men than any other regiment engaged, and General Gates referred to them as the "excellent militia regiment from Connecticut.
+At Bemis Heights, they lost more men than any other regiment engaged, and General Gates referred to them as the "excellent militia regiment from Connecticut".